Lido stETH vs wstETH Tracking: The Rebase Is the Whole Problem (2026)

 Lido stETH vs wstETH Tracking: The Rebase Is the Whole Problem

-stETH and wstETH are the same staked-ETH exposure with opposite on-chain behaviour: one grows your balance every day, the other never changes it.
-A tracker that does not know which it is holding gets either a stream of phantom inflows or a hidden gain.
-This guide is the rebase, the wrapper, and the tracking line between them.
+What is unique here is that two tokens carry the identical staked-ETH exposure with opposite on-chain behaviour: stETH grows your balance every day through a rebase, while wstETH never changes its balance and pushes the same value into a rising exchange rate.
+A tracker that does not know which token it is holding produces either a stream of phantom inflows or a hidden gain.
+This guide is the rebase, the wrapper, and the tracking line between them, the staking-specific case of the general rebasing vs non-rebasing problem and one spoke of multi-wallet aggregation.

-- stETH = rebasing: balance grows (≈ daily) as rewards accrue — no transfer, a recurring rebase.
+- stETH is rebasing: the balance grows roughly daily as rewards accrue, with no transfer, a recurring rebase.

-- wstETH = non-rebasing: balance fixed; value via an increasing wstETH↔stETH exchange rate (share system).
+- wstETH is non-rebasing: the balance is fixed and value rides an increasing wstETH↔stETH exchange rate via a share system.

-- The rebase is a stream to characterise (reward accrual vs balance change), not a matchable receipt.
+- The rebase is a stream to characterise (reward accrual versus a plain balance change), not a matchable receipt.

-- wstETH moves the value into a price — gain shows on unwrap/disposal (rate then vs at acquisition).
+- wstETH moves the value into a price, so the gain only surfaces on unwrap or disposal (rate then versus rate at acquisition).

-- Same exposure, two behaviours — a tracker must know which token it holds.
+- Same exposure, two behaviours, so a tracker must detect which token it actually holds.

 stETH: a balance that rebases